 I wish I were joking but this is not that far off from what millions of boxes are subject to every day!

 So how does a small candlemaking business go about packaging their fragile candles?
+If you're wondering how to ship candles so they don't break in the mail, you're in the right place.
 The safest and most common approach was to grab an oversized box, a GIANT roll of bubble wrap, and add as much cushioning as possible… until now:

-Ace was one of our inspirations for creating the world’s toughest corrugated packaging and the first line of off-the-shelf candle boxes specifically made for shipping candles.
+Ace was one of our inspirations for creating the world’s toughest corrugated candle packaging and the first line of off-the-shelf candle jar packaging candle boxes specifically made for shipping candles.
 Here you can see our CandleScience Medium Straight Sided Jar 3-Pack sustain a ridiculous, comical level of abuse.
-Although no one should be treating your packages like this, we want you to rest assured that your candles are safe in our boxes.
+Although no one should be treating your packages like this, we want you to rest assured that your candles are safe in our candle box design.

 In a competitive online marketing landscape, how many opportunities do you get to standout from the rest?
 Maybe you practice some combination of Search Engine Optimization (SEO), paid marketing campaigns, and an active social media presence.
 Quality of your candlemaking ingredients?
 Super important.
 Nice product photography?
 Also important.
 One by one you check off the list to make sure no steps are missed.
 Your goal is to maximize the probability that a potential visitor to your website converts into a customer.